FedSS: Federated Learning with Smart Selection of clients: System Design

 \section{System Design}

 To reduce bias and also ensure faster model convergence, we propose a smart approach of clients selection.
-We first collect the device's compute captured by FLOPS (Floating point Operations per Second) along with network conditions such as uplink and downlink bandwidth \cite{choi1998priority} of every connected client.
+We first collect the device's compute capability captured by FLOPS (Floating point Operations per Second) along with network conditions such as uplink and downlink bandwidth \cite{choi1998priority} of every connected client.

-Based on these collected parameters, we categorize clients into different equal sized clusters, each cluster with clients with similar training time.
+Based on these collected parameters, we categorize clients into different equal sized clusters.
+Each cluster comprises clients with similar training time.
 We also determine optimal number of clusters, $k$, for a given distribution. $k$ is optimized to minimize training time, while ensuring higher possible degree of anonymity (high cluster sizes).
-In every round, the \oursys server chooses a cluster in a round-robin way and selects clients within it randomly to ensure equal opportunity of every client.
+In every round, the FedSS server chooses a cluster in a round-robin way and selects clients within it randomly to ensure equal opportunity of every client.

 There are two basic intuitions behind the approach.
-1) Reduce bias induced due to barrier to entry for low bandwidth/ low-end devices, which in turn minimizes socio-economic bias.
-By giving fair chance to all the clients, model gets a better chance to learn from different data distributions.
-This also prevents against content farms attacks using uncompromised phones with high availability and bandwidth.
+1) Reduce bias due to barriers to entry for low bandwidth/ low-end devices, which in turn minimizes socioeconomic bias.
+By giving a fair chance to all the clients, the model gets a better chance to learn from different data distributions.
+This also prevents against content farm attacks using uncompromised phones with high availability and bandwidth.
 2) Have more coordinated training rounds with similar performing clients grouped together.
-We are less likely to run into a situation in which overall completion time of a round is longer due to a fraction of low-performing devices.
+We are less likely to run into a situation where the overall completion time of a round is longer due to a fraction of low-performing devices.